 Hmong New Year Celebration

-Alliant Energy Center-Exhibition Hall 1919 Alliant Energy Way , Madison, Wisconsin 53713
+Alliant Energy Center-Exhibition Hall 1919 Alliant Energy Way, Madison, Wisconsin 53713

-press release: The Southern Wisconsin Hmong Association (SWHA) Hmong New Year celebration.
-The daytime programs include special guest speakers, cultural presentations, a flea market, traditional ball tossing, gift and food markets, competitions, etc. The evening programs celebrate the passing of the old year and welcoming of the new with song and dance.
+press release: The Southern Wisconsin Hmong Association (SWHA) and Hmong Madison Community celebrate their New Year.
+The daytime programs includes special guest speakers, culture show, food, Flea Market, traditional ball tossing, eating, buying gifts, competitions, and more.
+The evening programs celebrate the passing of the old year and welcoming of the new with song and dance.

 Info

-Alliant Energy Center-Exhibition Hall 1919 Alliant Energy Way , Madison, Wisconsin 53713 View Map
+Alliant Energy Center-Exhibition Hall 1919 Alliant Energy Way, Madison, Wisconsin 53713 View Map

 Special Events